LeeWannacott/DataCamp-Projects/README.md

 Explores drawing flowers, using mathematics such as the golden number; within the statistical package R.

 Phyllotaxis description: In botany, phyllotaxis or phyllotaxy is the arrangement of leaves on a plant stem.
 Phyllotactic spirals form a distinctive class of patterns in nature.
 The term was coined by Charles Bonnet to describe the arrangement of leaves on a plant.

+# 3. Rise and Fall of Programming Languages
+Analyzing the relative popularity of programming languages over time based on Stack Overflow data.